lholsen96/MasterThesis/README.md

 # MasterThesis
-R codes to my master's thesis "Likelihood-Based Boosting: Approximate Confidence Bands and Intervals for Generalized Additive Models" delivered 15th of May 2020
+R codes used in my master's thesis "Likelihood-Based Boosting: Approximate Confidence Bands and Intervals for Generalized Additive Models" delivered 15th of May 2020

 The main files of interest are: